m7a/lo-maenmpc/README.md

 I like this client, too.
-Despite a superficially similar feature set, there is quite the difference compared to Cantata in that Rompr has much more extra bells and whistles which can sometimes help but occasionally makes it run a little less predictable.
+Despite a superficially similar feature set, there is quite the difference compared to Cantata in that Rompr has much more extra bells and whistles which can sometimes help but occasionally makes it run a little less predictably.
 E.g. on some occasions, when switching to a different MPD server, it would go on to reset the volume to 100% making me turn to the pause button rather quickly :)